baijum/gofileserver/README.rst

 This program serves files in a directory.

-**WARNING: There is BIG security risk in using this program.
+**WARNING: There is a big security risk in using this program.
 Others will be able to download your files without using any credentials.**